macloo/github-howto-and-github-desktop/start_a_new_repo/README.md

 Previous: [GitHub Basics](../github_basics) &mdash; includes signing up and downloading **GitHub Desktop**

 1. Create a new folder on your own computer.
 NOT on your Desktop.
 Create it *inside a folder* where similar work is always kept.
-If you’re doing coursework, then have a folder for your course, and create this new folder inside that one.
+If you’re doing coursework, then have a folder for your course, and create this new folder inside that one. **This new folder will BE your repo.**

 2. Name the folder as you would want the repo to be named.
 For example, this repo is named *github-howto-and-github-desktop* &mdash; and that is also the folder name on my computer.
 Note that GitHub repo names cannot have spaces or punctuation, other than hyphens.